cionx/solutions-itfpatsopluo/04-lists/exercise-04.09.03.md

 ---

-We use an auxiliary function $\mathit{maximum}'$ that keeps track of the largest element we have encountered so far.
+We use an auxiliary function `maximum'` that keeps track of the largest element we have encountered so far.
 ```ocaml
 let rec maximum' l m =
   match l with